 ~ Wallace Shawn and Andre Gregory in My Dinner With Andre

 I saw My Dinner With Andre when it was released in 1981.
-It was cinematically audacious (as my main man Roger Ebert wrote at the time) because it was 110 minutes of screen time filled with two friends talking — two friends “alive on the screen, breathing, pulsing” as they work their way to a philosophical consensus of sorts.
+It was cinematically audacious (as Roger Ebert wrote at the time) because it was 110 minutes of two friends talking — two friends “alive on the screen, breathing, pulsing” as they work their way to a philosophical consensus.

 My Dinner With Andre and . . .
 Photography

-It was always the above piece of dialogue that stuck with me.
-But what relevance does any of this have to photography, nature — or the photographing of nature?
-I came back to thoughts of My Dinner With Andre again, after some time in the field with my camera.
+It was always the above piece of dialogue that stuck with me, and I came back to thoughts of My Dinner With Andre after some time in the field with my camera.
 Not everyone can spend five years in a spiritual quest, as the character Andre Gregory did, hallucinating over clouds and picking blueberries.
-But all of us ponder existence, relative to our own experience.
-And sometimes, that experience — camera in hand or not — results in circuitous realizations of purpose.
+But all of us ponder the meaning of existence, relative to our own experience.

-When Wally says, “if you could become fully aware of what existed in the cigar store next door to this restaurant, I think it would just blow your brains out!” — from a photographer’s POV, that couldn’t be more cogent.
-Give me a Raynox 150 and some raindrops, or rust or popcorn kernels and consider my brains effectively blown out.
+When Wally says, “if you could become fully aware of what existed in the cigar store next door to this restaurant, I think it would just blow your brains out!” — from a photographer’s POV, that’s true.
+With a Raynox 150 and some raindrops, or rust or popcorn kernels you can blow your senses with the visuals.

 But in a way, that’s the counterpoint to how I used to photograph — with an insatiable drive and purpose.
-So driven, in fact, that I lived on five hours of sleep most nights, chugging five gallons of Major Dickason’s every week.
-I believe (I hope) I ventured outside fully clothed every day, but as lack of sleep dissolved the brain cells, I can’t be certain I was always lucid and zipped up.
+So driven, in fact, that I lived on five hours of sleep most nights, chugging gallons of Major Dickason’s coffee.

 I honed my photographic chops, for sure.
 But what was I missing in my singular focus?
-Quite a lot, actually.
-Nature has always been my medicine, my God — my sanctuary, my inspiration, my grounding.
+A lot, actually.
+Nature has always been my medicine, my god — my sanctuary, my inspiration, my grounding.
 And yet, because of my newfound passion, I was juking past my spiritual anchors . . . to get the shot.

 My turning point was a walk I took with Hugh and a dear friend.
-I wanted to get some photos of Sandhill Cranes which, up until that point, I’d never photographed.
+I wanted to get some shots of Sandhill Cranes which, up until that point, I’d never photographed.
 Our friend suggested a hiking route that would place us where the cranes would be, right about the time the cranes would be there.
 Perfect.
 But a slight miscalculation led us in circles.
-When we finally reached the spot where the cranes normally dance at dawn, they’d already left — and taken with them my enthusiasm for the jaunt.
+When we finally reached the spot where the cranes normally dance at dawn, they’d already left — and taken with them my enthusiasm.

-Sure, the whole reason we were there was to see the cranes.
+The whole reason we were there was to see the cranes.
 And missing them was a huge disappointment.
-The unexpected arrival of hunters across the river, dropping ducks left and right in front of our eyes didn’t raise my spirits, either.
-But my reaction to the cranes’ departure forced an internal double take: Here I was, intent on the “getting” . . . when the “being” — the experience of meeting two friends in an unlikely synchronicity of place and schedule, in the rose-quartz light that is dawn — should have been a time enough.
-With gunshots shattering the peace over the river, the cranes airborne, the Teal and the Canvasback and the Speckled-bellies cowering behind reeds from the human assault — my goal-driven ideas of photography dissolved in an instant.
+The unexpected arrival of hunters across the river, dropping ducks, didn’t raise my spirits, either.
+But my negative reaction to a perfectly beautiful outing with loved ones forced an internal double take: Here I was, intent on the “getting,” when the “being” — the experience of meeting two friends, in the rose-quartz light of dawn — should have been enough.
+With gunshots shattering the peace over the river, the cranes airborne, the teals and the Canvasbacks cowering behind reeds from the human assault — my goal-driven ideas of photography dissolved in an instant.

 We have a strong thread of point-based thought and theology — utilitarianism, consequentialism, Puritanism — which can lead to mechanistic ideas of how we humans interact with our environment.
 Kierkegaard said, “far from idleness being the root of all evil, it is rather the only true good.”
-He was alluding to the state of busyness people employ to fend off boredom — boredom which arises from a limited perspective, one that won’t allow for appreciation of the mundane.
-As the bar rises on what constitutes excitement, success, marketability, purpose — being blissfully idle becomes tantamount to evil.
-But, like, Kierkegaard, I believe the precise opposite is true.
-We all love white space on the page . . . to break up the clutter.
+He was alluding to the state of busyness people employ to fend off boredom — a perspective that doesn’t allow for appreciation of the mundane.
+As the bar rises on what constitutes excitement, success, marketability, purpose — being blissfully idle becomes tantamount to malice.
+But, we all love white space on the page . . . to break up the clutter.
 Idleness is like the white space of life.